Getting paid with Shopify Payments

 - In the All payouts section, click the date of the payout.

-After you click either link, you see the page for the payout you chose.
 The Overview section shows the total amount of the payout, as well as a breakdown of the charges, refunds, adjustments, and reserves.
 The Transactions section shows the details of each transaction included in the payout.

 Change your payout statement descriptor